 • Always rake sand bunkers after hitting to erase your footprints and damage to the area where your ball was.

 • Avoid taking a divot on a practice swing.

 How to repair ball marks

 How to repair divots

 How to rake sand bunkers

 General Golf Etiquette Hints

 • Quiet, please!
 Never talk during another player's swing.

-• Do not yell out following a shot.
+• Do not yell out following a shot (unless you are yelling "fore").
 Even if boisterous behavior doesn't bother your playing partners, there are other people on the course who may be within earshot.

 • Be aware of your shadow on the putting green.
 Don't stand in a place that causes your shadow to be cast across another player or that player's putting line.
 (See: How to tend the flagstick)